Avinava/sf-explorer/README.md

 3. Run `yarn dev` to start sf-explorer locally.
 4. Open http://localhost:7456/ to access the app.

+## Data Ingestion and Downloading

+### Ingest.ts

+`ingest.ts` is a script responsible for loading and processing Salesforce CLI documentation from a specified directory.
+It splits the documents into chunks and stores them in a Chroma vector store.
+This process helps in creating an indexed data store that can be used to provide accurate and relevant command suggestions based on user queries.

+### Download.ts

+`download.ts` is a script that downloads all the Salesforce CLI command documentation in JSON format.
+It fetches the metadata, processes the content, and stores it in a specified directory for further use.
+This script ensures that the most recent and relevant documentation is available for the `ingest.ts` script to process and store in the Chroma vector store.

 ## Publishing

 To publish your sf-explorer app, follow these steps: